-- 7.1.34 The Council, as the Local Planning Authority (LPA), is legally required by Section 19 of the Planning and Compulsory Purchase Act 2004 to carry out a Sustainability Appraisal (SA) of their Plans.
+- 7.1.35 The Council, as the local planning authority (LPA), is legally required by Section 19 of the Planning and Compulsory Purchase Act 2004 to carry out a Sustainability Appraisal (SA) of their Plans.
 The Town and Country Planning (Local Planning) (England) Regulations 2012 dictate that after adopting a plan the LPA must make the SA Report available.
-The SA is a mechanism for assessing the extent to which an emerging plan promotes sustainable development, by applying a holistic assessment of the likely effects of the plan on social, economic and environmental objectives. - 7.1.35 The SEA is a legal requirement set out in The Environmental Assessment of Plans and Programmes Regulations 2004 (the SEA Regulations).
-SEA is a systematic process designed to provide for a: - high level of environmental protection; - integration of environment into preparation and adoption of plans/programmes, and - promoting sustainable development.
+The SA is a mechanism for assessing the extent to which an emerging plan promotes sustainable development, by applying a holistic assessment of the likely effects of the plan on social, economic and environmental objectives. - 7.1.36 The SEA is a legal requirement set out in The Environmental Assessment of Plans and Programmes Regulations 2004 (the SEA Regulations).
+SEA is a systematic process designed to provide for a: - High level of environmental protection - Integration of environment into preparation and adoption of plans/programmes City of Bradford Metropolitan District Council Revised Local Development Scheme March 2024